Writing Glossary: key words and concepts for writers

 Explication: The process of explaining a complex idea, text, process, etc. Explication is also sometimes used to refer to analysis.

 Evaluation: Assessing the quality of a resource and/or idea.
 For instance, one may evaluate the reliability of source material by addressing elements of its credibility (i.e. author, date, or publisher).
-A writer may also evaluate the clarity of a document, idea, solution, method, approach, etc.
+A writer may also evaluate the clarity of a document, idea, solution, method, approach, and so on.

 Evidence: Supporting documentation or information for a writer’s claim.